Jocko2121/app.PromptGen/docs/Project Overview.md

   - All UI logic and state management handled in the browser (index.html, CSS, JS).
   - No images or binary data—text only.

-## 2. Features & Architecture
+## *2. Features & Architecture*

 ### UI/UX Structure and Guiding Principles
 - The app is a state-driven, single-page application (SPA).
 All UI is rendered from a central `appState` object.
 - Uses modern CSS (variables, flexbox, grid) for responsive, themeable design.
 - Supports both dark and light modes via CSS variables and a toggle button.
-- Main layout: sidebar (prompt library, jobs, project management) and main content area (panels for project hub, prompt builder, refinement, text transformer, article workspace).
+- Main layout: sidebar (prompt library, jobs, projects) and main content area (panels for project hub, prompt builder, refinement, text transformer, article workspace).
-- Sidebar is collapsible and contains quick access to jobs, project library, and an admin reset button.
+- Sidebar is collapsible and contains quick access to jobs, project library, and an admin reset button (to be removed later).
 - All interactive UI elements (buttons, selectors, textareas) are styled for clarity and accessibility.
 - Collapsible panels for organization and focus (Prompt Builder, Refinement, Text Transformer, Article Workspace).
 - Draft system for all major content blocks, allowing multiple versions and easy switching.